-The Winona Dakota Gathering Homecoming & Powwow is an annual event for families of Indigenous and local populations around the region.
+The Winona Dakota Gathering and Remember Our Loved Ones Memorial is an annual event for families of Indigenous and local populations around the region.
 It is held in Unity Park at the East end of Lake Winona.

-Guide for Participation in the Winona Dakota Gathering, Homecoming & Powwow
+Guide for Participation in the Winona Dakota Gathering and Remember Our Loved Ones Memorial

 Pictures and recording